Dr Helen Price

 Telephone: 01782 734219

-Dr Helen Price is a Lecturer in the Centre for Applied Entomology and Parasitology (CAEP) at Keele University, UK.
-She specialises in the molecular and cell biology of the kinetoplastids Leishmania spp. and Trypanosoma brucei.
+Dr Helen Price is a Reader in Parasitology in the Centre for Applied Entomology and Parasitology (CAEP) at Keele University, UK.
+She specialises in the molecular and cell biology of the kinetoplastids Leishmania spp. and Trypanosoma brucei, and stigma associated with cutaneous leishmaniasis.

-I teach on a range of undergraduate and postgraduate modules at Keele, including molecular biology, cell biology and parasitology.
-I am a fellow of the Higher Education Academy.
+I teach on a range of undergraduate and postgraduate modules at Keele, including parasitology and biomedical science.